Hello Neighbor: Plot

-Some time after the events of Act 1, Nicky manages to escape his cell with the help of Theodore's son, Aaron, and escape the basement, only to find that Mr. Peterson has erected a massive fence around his property to prevent anyone from entering or escaping.
-Nicky is forced to solve several puzzles to find a way to escape Mr. Peterson's property.
-Once he crosses the fence, he flees back to his home, and Mr. Peterson, hearing a loud smash implied to be caused by his son Aaron, does not give chase, instead staring Nicky dead in the eyes, before locking back up his house, ending Act 2.
+Some time later, in Act 2, Nicky manages to escape his cell with the help of Theodore's son, Aaron, and escapes the basement only to find that Theodore has erected a massive fence around his property to prevent anyone from entering or escaping.
+Nicky is forced to solve several puzzles to find a way to escape Theodore's property.
+After crossing the fence Nicky flees back to his home escaping Theodore, who, hearing a loud crash, does not give chase and instead simply stares at Nicky before locking up his house.